voicehacks2019/Volume/capsule-sample-fact-master/README.md

 ```

 ## How to customize
-* Put your own content (facts and associated tags and images) into `code/content.js` - You may also use the spreadsheet located in `contentUtility/CreateContent.xslx` to create content
+* Put your own content (qoutes and associated tags and images) into `code/content.js` - You may also use the spreadsheet located in `contentUtility/CreateContent.xslx` to create content
-* Use an API for your facts/jokes.
+* Use an API for your quotes.
 You need to modify `code/lib/getRemoteContent.js` and `code/content.js`
 * If you want to use images in your content you can either use a web URL or you can save your image under `assets/images` and refer to them with a relative path, e.g. `images/cow.png` (you might have to wait a little until the IDE uploads images to the cloud)
 * Change the capsule id to reflect your organization and your content.
 The capsule id is defined in the `capsule.bxb` file
 * You can customize the NoResult dialog (`resources/base/dialog/Content_NoResult.dialog.bxb`)
 * Add more training / change the training
 * Have fun!

+## ToDo:
+* Add funny quotes
+* Add movie quotes
+* Add random facts

 ---